mantidproject/mantid/docs/source/algorithms/PolDiffILLReduction-v1.rst

 ##############

 Full treatment is built by stacking up unary reductions with corresponding **ProcessAs**.
 The diagram below illustrates the flow of processing.
-Letters denote absorber (A), beam (B), transmission (T), container (C), reference (R), sample (S).
+Letters denote absorber transmission (AT), beam (B), transmission (T), absorber (A), container (C), quartz (Q), vanadium (V), sample (S).
-A is processed first, and passed to all the other processes.
+AT is processed first, and passed to all the other processes.
-B takes only A as input, and the output of B is needed by the rest.
+B takes only AT as input, and the output of B is needed by the rest.
-T takes A and B as inputs, and the calculated transmission is used by C, R and S respectively.
+T takes AT and B as inputs, and the calculated transmission is used by Q, V, and S respectively.
-C takes A, B and the container T as input, and the output is supplied to R and S respectively.
+C and A are supplied to Q, V, and S respectively.
-R takes A, B, its T, and C, and the output is seeded to S.
+Q takes A, C, its T, and the output is provided to V and S.
-S takes A, B, its T and C, as well as R as inputs.
+V takes A, C, its T, and Q as inputs and the output is used by S S takes A, C, its T, as well as Q and V as inputs.
-The output of S is passed to final step integration.
+The output of S is reduced sample in desired units.

 .. diagram:: PolDiffILLReduction-v1_all_wkflw.dot